A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 2/README.md

-# The Skinsaw Murders : level 4-7
+# RotR The Skinsaw Murders : level 4-7

 ## Conversion guide for Pathfinder second edition (2E)

-- This is a conversion guide and as such only covers the items that have changed in 2E.
+- This conversion guide only covers the items that have changed in 2E.
 This includes NPCs and monsters, hazards, DCs, XP, level based treasure, and occassionally tactics.
-- The plot, back story, color text, maps, floor plans, images and tactics requires the original scenario.
+- The plot, back story, color text, maps, floor plans, images and most tactics requires the original scenario.
 - Creatures, hazards, items, poisons, adjustments, etc. that exist in second edition are linked to the relevant entry in [Archives of Nethys - second edition](https://2e.aonprd.com/)].
-- New creatures are built using [Monster Builder](http://monster.pf2.tools/) and their JSON, PNG and PDF files are in a consolidated sub directory so that you can use or update them for your own campaign as required.
+- New creatures are built using [Monster Builder](http://monster.pf2.tools/) and their JSON, PNG and PDF files are in a sub directory so that you can use or update them for your own campaign as required.
 In many instances there are several variants available.
 - If you find an issue, error or omission, have a suggestion for improvement, or a better version of something, then create a pull request.
 This is a community project and we welcome and rely on community contributions.

 ## Index and status